 Progressive Snapshot factors hard braking into your discount.
 Hard braking is just one of several factors used to determine your discount, but some reviewers complain that the app is too sensitive and counts regular braking as hard braking.

 Where do I plug in and install my Snapshot device?

-Your Snapshot device plugs into the OBD port of your car, which is usually located below the steering wheel.
+Your Snapshot device plugs into the OBD (on-board diagnostics) port of your car, which is usually located below the steering wheel.
 Progressive has a helpful web tool that tells you where your OBD port is if you enter your car's make, model and year.